 - Working it Out: Blacks and Jews on the College Campus, produced by the American Jewish Committee, 1985

 - The Art of Coalition Building: A Guide for Community Leaders, published by the American Jewish Committee, 1984

-Jennifer Plantin joined NCBI in October 2015 in the role of Administrative Coordinator at NCBI headquarters.
+Jennifer Plantin joined NCBI in October 2015 as the Office Manager at NCBI headquarters.
+In 2018, the role of Marketing Director was added to her responsibilities.
 She has dedicated her professional life to social justice by working in Non-Profit Administration for over 10 years in the US and in her native country of Haiti.
 Her work experience spans from private foundations to intergovernmental agencies where she provided management support to multiple gender equity programs.

 Prior to working at NCBI, Jennifer was the Director of Fondation Lucienne Deschamps, a private foundation devoted to increasing access to education for economically challenged children.

 Jennifer earned a Bachelor’s degree in Business Administration with a minor in Accounting from Rust College in 2009.
 In 2013, she obtained a Certificate of Gender & Development, Gender Mainstreaming Strategy from the International Labor Organization’s Training Center.
 She is currently working towards earning a Master’s degree in Applied Economics at Johns Hopkins University.
 In her free time, Jennifer sits on the Organizing Committee of the Annual Fundraiser for Roots of Development.